Lottery companies cash in as China raises bet on punters

-HONG KONG (Reuters) - Every day during his lunch break, Chinese businessman Shen Bin buys three lottery tickets for about 33 cents apiece and then watches to see if his chosen numbers flash across television screens suspended from the ceiling.
+HONG KONG, Jan 6 (Reuters) - Every day during his lunch break, Chinese businessman Shen Bin buys three lottery tickets for about 33 cents apiece and then watches to see if his chosen numbers flash across television screens suspended from the ceiling.

 “I haven’t won yet.
 Hopefully one day.
 But for now, it doesn’t matter because the money goes to charity,” Shen said in the brightly lit store on a busy road in Shenzhen, a booming metropolis just north of Hong Kong.